return to Natural Dog Health Remedies

 ** When using essential oils on pets, never put undiluted oils on them - undiluted oils are too strong for our pets.

-Some people also report success in calming their hyperactive dogs by using Dr. Bach's Rescue Remedy.
-Put a few drops of the remedy in your dog's drinking water, or for faster effect, rub a few drops on his mouth and gums.
+Some people have reported success in calming their hyperactive dogs by using Dr. Bach's Rescue Remedy.
+Just put a few drops of the remedy in your dog's drinking water, or for faster effect, rub a few drops on his mouth and gums.
 In many cases, this will achieve almost immediate calming result.

 References